linjing-lab/pytorch-tutorial/data/CIFAR10/Download.md

 # How to download

-> Origin files are two big
+> origin files are too big.

 ```python
 # Load downloaded dataset.